jKm00/machine-learning/README.md

-# machine-learning
+# Machine learning

-Notes and exercises from machine learning course
+Notes and exercises from machine learning course at NTNU